shieldwolfone/shadowmeter/README.md

 # ShadowMeter

-Experimental Network Anomaly Detection System (NADS) implemented in Rust with nDPI and Tensorflow libraries.
+Network Anomaly Detection System (NADS) implemented in Rust with nDPI and Tensorflow libraries.
 Coming later in the summer 2023.